planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 {: .outcomes }
 >- **Success:** Foe takes -1 to Rallies until next Scene.
->- **Edge:** *each Edge worsens penalty by one.*
+>- **Edge:** *each Edge worsens Rally penalty by one.*
 >- **Failure:** Foe shrugs off the insult.
 >- **Twists:** *Strain, reveal secret, offend ally, draw more foes, etc.*

 The penalty lasts until the end of the Scene.
-They may obsess about it later but the actual sting fades with time.
+They may gripe about it later but the actual sting fades with time.
 Penalties from multiple rattlers do not stack.
 A target only feels the most hurtful heckling that round.